CSBP-CPSE/OpenTabulate/docs/CONTRIB.md

 ### Address tag

+The `address` tag is a JSON object defined inside `info`.
+Note that this cannot be used simultaneously with `full_addr`, since the latter invokes an address parser, whereas this tag is reserved fordatasets that have already separated the address tokens.

 | Key | JSON Type | Description | Required? | Dependencies |
 | --- | --------- | ----------- | --------- | ------------ |
 | `house_number` | string/list | Street number.  | No | Contained in `address` object. |